It can be helpful to think of your credit scores as a pie that represents your financial well-being.

 Your credit scores play a big role in your financial well-being.
 Before applying for credit, take time to build your credit scores.
 With stronger credit, you may improve your chances of being approved for the financial products you want at the best possible terms and rates.

 To help you keep track of hard searches that may influence your credit score, check your credit report from TransUnion at Credit Karma.
-While one hard search may knock a few points off your scores, multiple inquiries in a short amount of time may cause more damage.
+While one hard search not impact your credit score, multiple inquiries in a short amount of time may cause more damage.